andrewdieken/CPSC-354/calculator_README.md

 lexer = makeTokenParser (javaStyle { opStart = oneOf "+-*/", opLetter = oneOf "+-*/" })
 ```

+Here we have our number parser function.
+We will receive either a natural number or float.
+- If we get an integer on the left we return `fromIntegral` which will bring it to a float
+- If we get a number on the right then we just return that number
 ```haskell
 parseNumber :: Parser Double
 parseNumber = do